 3. Use crochet hook to do the joining since the rope is thick.

-Click the picture to see a larger diagram.
+Click the link to see a larger diagram.

 Basically, short row construction in this garter stitch pouf means that you knit more rows at the middle stitches than the sides’ stitches.
 By skipping knitting the sides’ rows, you need to use the short row method, it is this simple.